seasonal pet safety Finchley

 Looking after pets changes with the seasons.

-What feels fine in spring can quickly become a problem in autumn.
+What feels easy in winter can become risky in summer.

-And small routine changes, like warmer weather, fireworks or school holidays, can affect pets more than people expect.
+And small changes in weather, routine and outdoor activity can affect pets more than people expect.

-This page brings together seasonal pet safety advice for Finchley pet owners, with a focus on keeping things calm, sensible and manageable.
+This page brings together seasonal pet safety advice for pet owners in Finchley, Muswell Hill and nearby areas.

 Why seasonal changes matter for pets

-Pets do not experience the year the same way we do.
+Pets do not experience the year the way we do.

 Changes in: